vizenturelabs/cypride/README.md

 - Lightweight — Minimal permissions requested; works efficiently on older devices

 ## 🛠️ **Built with (love)**
-- 🤖 AI — This project was supervided under AI developpment to design proper and secure code for the community
+- 🤖 AI — This project is supervised under AI development to design proper, secure and safe code for the community
 - 🧩 Flutter — Cross-platform UI toolkit for building natively compiled apps for mobile/web/desktop from a single codebase
 - 🎨 Material You — Google's 3rd generation design system, introduced in android 12